masalinas/node-accelerometer-python/README.md

 - [mosca](https://github.com/mcollina/mosca): MQTT broker as a module http://mosca.io.
 - [Node-Red](http://nodered.org/): A visual tool for wiring the Internet of Things.

+# Infraestructure Techonologies on device

+- [python3-microstacknode](https://github.com/microstack-IoT/python3-microstacknode): Python modules for interacting with Microstack node components (accelerometer, GPS, etc).
+- [paho-mqtt](https://pypi.python.org/pypi/paho-mqtt/1.1): a python client for the MQTT protocol is a machine-to-machine (M2M)/”Internet of Things” connectivity protocol.
+- [scipy](https://www.scipy.org/): Fundamental library for scientific computing.
+- [pandas](http://pandas.pydata.org/): pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
+- [numpy](http://www.numpy.org/): NumPy is the fundamental package for scientific computing with Python.
+It contains among other things.
+- [matplotlib](http://matplotlib.org/): matplotlib is a python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.

 # Frontend Techonologies on server

 - [node-red-contrib-graphs](https://www.npmjs.com/package/node-red-contrib-graphs): A Node-RED graphing package.